kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-node-price-reconcilitation-methodology.md

 4. `line_item_resource_id`
 5. `line_item_product_code`

 The query is summed on the `reservation_effective_cost` and filtered by the date window, for missing `reservation_reservation_a_r_n` values and also removes line items with `line_item_product_code` not equal to "AmazonEC2".
-This grouping is on resource id by timeframe removing all non-reservation line items.
+This grouping is on resource id by time frame removing all non-reservation line items.

 ## Processing query results